 You also have the extra secure option of encrypting the data on your tablet so it requires a PIN or password when it is powered on.
 This is not recommended for most people though.

-Installing apps from outside Google Play
+Installing apps from outside the Google Play Store

 There is a risk involved in installing apps from outside Google Play, but there are plenty of legitimate alternative Android app stores.
 You may also find that certain apps are listed as incompatible with your device, but it is still possible to install them from other sources (sometimes called sideloading).